Introduction

 -

-To provide an outreach programme to the wider community including scholarly conferences/ workshops, field trips and developing curricula for under- and post-graduate studies on Canada in order to raise awareness about Canadian affairs in India.
+To provide an outreach programme to the wider community including scholarly conferences/ workshops, field trips and developing curricula for post-graduate studies on Canada in order to raise awareness about Canadian affairs in India.

 -